Our How to Address Wedding Invitations Guide addresses not only wedding invites but also save the dates notes.

 The information and printed pieces you provide to your wedding guests are valuable tools to help your guests enjoy your wedding.
 A map or directions is a handy take-along piece to find the wedding and reception venues.

-Many couples opt for a day after the wedding brunch and information concerning that event or others are in the invitation.
+Many couples opt for a day after the wedding brunch, and information concerning that event or others is in the invitation.
 For destination weddings, there may be a separate card that contains information on arranged transportation.
 Information on preferred-rate hotels near the venue may also be included.

 In addition, there is a growing trend of couples creating websites specifically for their wedding.
 This custom URL can be used to reinforce the information that is already in the printed invitation.
 It gives guests a handy reference point to check on wedding details, especially if they’ve lost or forgotten their invitation.

 The URL can double as a gift registry.
 It has a handy, comprehensive list of all of the wedding gifts the bride and groom are looking for and where to buy them.
 There is usually a list of shops, restaurants, and bars in the immediate area.
 It may contain entertainment ideas, things to see, places to go, and key attractions found near the wedding site.

 Another growing trend is gift bags.
 These bags or boxes are assembled and left at the hotel(s) of the guests.
 They can contain a map of the surrounding area, one or two bottled waters, or an apple and/or orange.

 A couple of pieces of candy, a salty snack, a hand-written note of thanks, or an adult beverage are nice touches.
 Anything that strikes your fancy and will be enjoyed by your guests.

 Before you make out the wedding invitations, it’s a good idea to send out a “Save the Date” notice.
 Since you have established when the wedding will be, you want all of your guests to save the date of their calendars.